CounterpartyXCP/Documentation/docs/advanced/bounties.md

 According to [Linus’ Law](http://en.wikipedia.org/wiki/Linus), “given enough eyeballs, all bugs are shallow”.
 That’s one of the reasons why Counterparty’s source code is publicly available; but merely making the source code available doesn't accomplish anything if people don’t read it!

 For this reason, Counterparty has a series of bug bounties.
-Similar to the bounties offered by [Mozilla](http://www.mozilla.org/security/bug-bounty.html) and [Google](http://blog.chromium.org/2010/01/encouraging-more-chromium-security.html), Counterparty bug bounties provide an opportunity for people who find bugs to be compensated.
-Unlike those programs, however, Counterparty’s bug bounties are not limited to security vulnerabilities.
+Counterparty bug bounties provide an opportunity for people who find bugs to be compensated.

 Depending on the type of bug and when it is reported, different bounties will be awarded.
 Bounties are paid out in a mix of XCP and BTC (the ratio is negotiable), at the 3-day average of each to a fixed US Dollar value.